saldanaj27/compass/README.md

 ```
 $ compass checkin

-  You have 1 overdue task and 3 due today.
-Yesterday you completed
+  You have 1 overdue task and 2 due today.
+Yesterday you finished
-  the resume update.
-What are you starting with this morning?
+  the data preprocessing pipeline.
+What are you working on today?

-  > the leetcode problems
+  > I need to start training the model but I'm not sure about hyperparameters

+  You've been researching hyperparameters for three days.
+Pick reasonable
+  defaults, train a baseline, and iterate from there.
+What learning rate
-  Good.
-How many are you aiming for today?
+  are you starting with?

-  > 5 medium problems

-  That's ambitious for one session.
-Are you setting a time limit
-  or going until all 5 are done?

-  > 2 hours max

-  Reasonable.
+  > fine, 1e-4 with AdamW

+  Good call.
+Set a 2-hour training run and evaluate.
+Don't tune anything
+  until you have baseline metrics.
+When are you starting?

+  > right now

   Go.
-Tell me how it went when you're done.
+Come back with your loss curves.

   > done